County Route 531 (New Jersey): Route description

 CR 531 begins at CR 514 in Edison.
 It heads north, soon passing under the New Jersey Turnpike (I-95) without an interchange.
 It has a partial cloverleaf interchange with US 1 before crossing over I-287.
 One ramp from southbound I-287's exit 1B provides access to CR 531 south.
 CR 531 continues north through a residential neighborhood.
 Known as Main Street, it proceeds northward into Metuchen.
-It has an intersection of Amboy Avenue (CR 501) while passing through Downtown Metuchen.
-It travels under Amtrak's Northeast Corridor at the Metuchen Train Station serving NJ Transit's Northeast Corridor Line while it later intersects with Middlesex Avenue (Route 27).
+It has an intersection of Amboy Avenue (CR 501) while passing through downtown Metuchen.
+It travels under Amtrak's Northeast Corridor at the Metuchen station serving NJ Transit's Northeast Corridor Line while it later intersects with Middlesex Avenue (Route 27).
 CR 531 makes a short jog to the west where it becomes known as Plainfield Avenue, then turns to the north on Plainfield Road, crossing back into Edison, passing by St. Joseph High School.
 It then turns west on to Park Avenue before turning to the north again.